 But let's get real.
 For one, I probably roll my eyes at that over-the-top schmaltz just as much as you do.
 And two?
 It's just applesauce.
 Does it really need a story justifying why you make it?
 It's a tasty, versatile, and healthy snack recipe, made even easier in the Instant Pot.

-There's a lot of wiggle room here for you to mix and match varieties depending on what's available to you.
-Six apples are used in this Instant Pot applesauce recipe and I used three different varieties: Fuji, Golden Delicious, and McIntosh.
+There's a lot of wiggle room here for you to mix-and-match varieties depending on what's available.
+Three pounds of apples are used in this Instant Pot applesauce recipe and I generally use 2-3 different varieties.
+The biggest takeaway?
+Pick a blend of sweeter and tarter apples.

-Since certain apple varieties can be pretty pricey depending on where you live and buy groceries, do shop around within the sweet/tart buckets to find sales and pick apples that fit your sweetness preferences.
-A mix of two, not three, varieties will work just fine, too.
+Since certain apple varieties can be pricey depending on where you live and buy groceries, shop around within the sweet/tart buckets to find sales and pick apples that fit your sweetness preferences.
+Every time I make Instant Pot applesauce I use a different mix of apples depending upon what's on sale.
+My favorites are Honeycrisp and Pink Lady.

 Sweeter Apple Varieties